GleasonK/HtmlAnalyzer/README.md

 Instead of wondering _how do they do that_ I decided to _make something to do that_.

-I'm only just getting, but I can promise one thing - the UI won't be pretty.
+I'm only just getting started, but I can promise one thing - the UI won't be pretty.

 # Brainstorm:
 - Scan for HTML comments and try to write some rules to filter out interesting ones